OpenCTI-Platform/opencti/docs/docs/usage/exploring-threats.md

 When clicking on an Intrusion set Card, you land on its Overview tab.
 The following tabs are accessible:

 - Overview: as described [here](overview.md).
-- Knowledge: a complex tab that regroups all the structured Knowledge linked to the Threat actor.
-Different thematic views are proposed to easily see the victimology, arsenal and techniques used by the Threat actor, etc.
+- Knowledge: a complex tab that regroups all the structured Knowledge linked to the Intrusion Set.
+Different thematic views are proposed to easily see the victimology, arsenal and techniques used by the Intrusion Set, etc.
 - Analyses: as described [here](overview.md).
 - Data: as described [here](overview.md).
 - History: as described [here](overview.md).